Amnesty Office Warns against Contract Racketeering - THISDAYLIVE

 “As part of the terms of agreement for contracts awarded by the Presidential Amnesty Office, a contract is not transferable.
 It should be satisfactorily implemented,” he said.

-He warned: “Henceforth, any company that engages in sale or contract racketeering after securing a job at the Presidential Amnesty Programme shall have the contract revoked.
+He warned that: “Henceforth, any company that engages in sale or contract racketeering after securing a job at the Presidential Amnesty Programme shall have the contract revoked.
 Contractors are advised to be guided accordingly and adhere strictly to contract terms.”